Rbfinch/grepq/paper/paper.md

 # Statement of need

 The ability to quickly filter FASTQ files by matching sequences to a set of regular expressions is an important task in bioinformatics, especially when working with large datasets.
 The importance and challenge of this task will only grow as sequencing technologies continue to advance and produce ever larger datasets [@katz2022sequence].
 The uses cases of *grepq* are diverse, and include pre-processing of FASTQ files before downstream analysis, quality control of sequencing data, and filtering out unwanted sequences.
-Where decisions need be made quickly, such as in a clinical settings [@bachurin2024structural], biosecurity [@valdivia2012biodefense], and wastewater-based epidemiology in support of public health measures [@choi2018wastewater;@sims2020future;@xylogiannopoulos2021pattern;@merrett2024highly], the ability to quickly filter FASTQ files by matching sequences to a set of regular expressions is attractive as it circumvents the need for more time-consuming bioinformatic workflows.
+Where decisions need be made quickly, such as in a clinical settings [@bachurin2024structural], biosecurity [@valdivia2012biodefense], and wastewater-based epidemiology in support of public health measures [@choi2018wastewater;@sims2020future;@xylogiannopoulos2021pattern;@merrett2024highly], the ability to quickly filter FASTQ files and enumerate variants by matching sequences to a set of regular expressions is attractive as it circumvents the need for more time-consuming bioinformatic workflows.

 Regular expressions are a powerful tool for matching sequences, but they can be slow and inefficient when working with large datasets.
 Furthermore, general purpose tools like *grep* [@gnugrep] and *ripgrep* [@ripgrep] are not optimized for the specific task of filtering FASTQ files, and ocassionaly yield false positives as they scan the entire FASTQ record, including the sequence quality field.
 Tools such *awk* [@awk] and *gawk* [@gawk]  can be used to filter FASTQ files without yielding false positives, but they are significantly slower than *grepq* and can require the development of more complex scripts to achieve the same result.